-We frequently utter the mantra that "age isn't a disease," but age also plays a role in treatment decisions, because older dogs tend to have comorbidities that may affect other organ function and the patient's ability to tolerate certain treatments.
+We frequently utter the mantra that "age isn't a disease" but age also plays a role in treatment decisions, because older dogs tend to have co-conditions that may affect other organ function and the patient's ability to tolerate certain treatments.
 The presence of hyperadrenocorticism, hypothyroidism or chronic renal disease may significantly impact a patient's cardiovascular status or the ability to tolerate treatment for CHF.
 Dogs with advanced osteoarthritis are frequently on medications that may interact with common medications used in the treatment of CHF.
-This requires balancing treatment for heart disease along with kidney disease or some other disorder, which can make therapeutic decisions challenging.
+This requires balancing treatment for heart disease along with kidney disease or some other disorder, and that can be tricky.

 The presence of concurrent conditions does not mean CHF cannot be successfully treated, but it does mean that careful monitoring of a patient's clinical and laboratory status is required.
-Baseline lab work is appropriate prior to initiation of medications, and regular monitoring to evaluate renal function, electrolyte levels, and other laboratory parameters is often recommended depending on the dog's comorbidities and response to therapy.
+When we see these dogs at our hospital, we will usually recommend baseline lab work prior to being placed on medication, and regular monitoring to evaluate kidney function, potassium levels and other laboratory parameters, depending on the dog's co-existing conditions.

-Gender is the least important of the trio of agebreed-sex, but it may have some influence on the incidence or severity of some forms of cardiac disease.
+Gender is the least important of the trio of age-breed-sex, but it may have some influence on the incidence or severity of some forms of cardiac disease.
 Males tend to have a slightly higher incidence of MVD and may be more severely affected, and several congenital defects have a slight gender predilection.
 It is important that dogs with cardiovascular disease stay in good physical condition.
 Recommend that owners maintain the dog in good body weight and exercise the dog regularly.
-Sometimes, in a breed that is predisposed to heart failure, owners are afraid that physical activity will hurt the dog, so an honest discussion about consistent exercise may be appropriate.
-If the dog stays in good physical condition, it will help the dog's body and heart deal with the stresses that the disease places on them over time.
+Sometimes, in a breed that is predisposed to heart failure, owners are afraid that physical activity will hurt the dog, so you may need to convince them that this is not the case.
+If the dog stays in good physical condition, it will help the dog's body and heart deal with the stresses that the disease places on them.
 Moderation and common sense are key components.
 Prolonged, strenuous activity will need to be avoided in dogs with advanced heart disease, as will prolonged exposure to high heat and humidity.

-Recent research has led to the development of genetic testing for some forms of cardiac disease (ARVC in Boxers, DCM in Dobermans, and SAS in Newfoundlands).
+Recent research has led to the development of genetic testing for some forms of ARVC in Boxers.
 Unfortunately, we do not have genetic testing for other forms of cardiovascular disease in the dog.
 Until such tests become available, breeders should be advised to monitor breed lines carefully in breeds with known heart disease association and to avoid the use of individuals or lines that have been demonstrated to produce high numbers of significantly affected individuals.

-While it is impossible to definitively diagnose heart disease or heart failure on the basis of breed, sex or age alone, these factors will be important in creating a differential list and making diagnostic and treatment decisions for many cases with common cardiac conditions.
+You will never diagnose heart disease or heart failure on the basis of breed, sex or age alone, but with certain problems like degenerative valve disease or dilated cardiomyopathy, these factors will be important in creating a differential list and making diagnostic and treatment decisions.